 I’ve got the user name, their Twitter handle, the text of the tweet, hyperlink to additional content, and follower count.
 Pretty cool — huh?

 My advice — be patient.
 There was a bit of trial, test, error, repeat involved in getting this thing to work right.
 Maybe 45 minutes total.
-But considering I’m a Flow newbie, that’s OK.
-So, give Flow a go yourself.
+But considering I’m a newbie, that’s OK.
+So, give Power Automate a go yourself.
 Use your imagination and experiment a bit.
 No telling what you’ll come up with to automate your process and get more stuff done.